electron/website/docs/latest/api/global-shortcut.md

 * `accelerator` [Accelerator](latest/api/accelerator.md)

-Returns `Boolean` - Whether this application has registered `accelerator`.
+Returns `boolean` - Whether this application has registered `accelerator`.

 When the accelerator is already taken by other applications, this call will still return `false`.
 This behavior is intended by operating systems, since they